 4. Stay on topic.

 Debate the resolution.
 Do not radically redefine the resolution, or isolate some small component of the resolution and attempt to win the debate by ignoring the essence of the issue.
 The judges have been informed that staying on topic is highly important and that debaters who fail to debate the intended resolution will lose the debate round.
+Don’t make the whole round an argument about definitions and burdens.

 5. Don’t fixate on procedural technicalities.